-Some cannot believe there are giant smallmouth bass just off the Trans-Canada Highway…but there is!
+Some cannot believe there are giant smallmouth bass just off the Trans-Canada Highway…but there are!
 One of the places to catch them is Birchland Cottages, which is less than two hours from Sault Ste.
 Marie and the US border.
 Located on Clear Lake, which possesses a great population of fat smallmouth bass, what is wonderful about this location is that it gives you access to over a dozen other lakes and rivers in the region which boast big populations of smallies.
-Clear Lake does, in fact, have crystal clear water—usually you can see down to the bottom in 10 to 12-feet of water.
-The bass like to cruise along the drop-offs, hang near rocky points or under fallen trees.
-The early and late day topwater fishing can be epic with hatches happening all the time.
+Clear Lake does, in fact, have crystal clear water—usually, you can see down to the bottom in 10 to 12 feet of water.
+The bass like to cruise along the drop-offs and hang near rocky points or under fallen trees.
+The early and late-day topwater fishing can be epic with hatches happening all the time.
 Fish of three to five pounds are caught every day, and larger specimens are caught and released every week.
-Slender streamers like Scotty’s McFly or even wooly buggers work exceptionally well on this lake.
-For topwater action, yellow and orange were the top producers in poppers.
+Slender streamers like Scotty’s McFly or even woolly buggers work exceptionally well on this lake.
+For topwater action, yellow and orange were the top producers of poppers.
 Nearby lakes also boast large smallmouth bass, plus other species.
 The cottages here are all recently renovated and are large and well-appointed.
 Birchland Cottages is strongly recommended for anglers looking for a drive-to location with DIY fishing.